QuickBooks Blog

 5. Compliance and auditing: It is used for compliance purposes and during audits to verify that all changes in equity are properly recorded and reported.

-Key components of an owner's equity statement
+Key components of the statement of owner's equity

 • Beginning equity: The equity at the start of the period.